Losing weight to help your torn disc

 Always check with your doctor before starting any new weight-loss plan.
 The following recommendations are usually included with most doctor-recommended weight-loss plans:

 - Exercise regularly.
 Depending on the severity of your symptoms, exercise can be a healthy part of your daily routine.
 If activities such as bicycling are too strenuous, consider walking.
 Start slowly and work your way up to longer distances and intensities.

 - Eat a healthy diet.
 Making even small changes to your diet such as substituting low-fat dressing instead of full-fat, or choosing lean cuts of meat over fatty ones, can make a big difference over time.
 Other easy substitutes include having an apple or other fruit rather than chips with lunch and drinking water instead of a soda.
 Cut slightly more than 100 calories per day from your diet, and you can lose a pound each month.
 Not only will this help you lose weight, but eating a more nutrient-rich diet gives your body the tools it needs to heal itself.

-- Stretch – Keeping your muscles limber can reduce pressure on the spine, and it can also help you avoid injury so you can maintain a consistent exercise routine.
+- Stretch.
+Keeping your muscles limber can reduce pressure on the spine, and it can also help you avoid injury so you can maintain a consistent exercise routine.

-We’ll review your MRI or CT scan and let you know if you’re a candidate for one of our minimally invasive torn disc procedures.
+We’ll review your MRI or CT scan at no cost* and let you know if you’re a candidate for one of our minimally invasive procedures.